 But surprisingly, even though all of us want thick and healthy hair, few of us do the easiest thing to get it — snack on something really delicious!
 Yes, I am talking about foods that promote hair growth.

 According to every single hair expert I have ever met, your daily haircare regime should start at the breakfast table and not in the bathroom.
 That’s because hair, like skin, needs to be nurtured from the inside in order to look its best.

-So, here is an expert-approved list of foods that will help you achieve happy, healthy, heavenly hair.
+So, here is an expert-approved list of the best hair food, giving you a stronger, longer, thicker, more glossy mane.
 Stock up the pantry and get ready to say goodbye to dull, drab strands…!

 Glossy hair needs optimum levels of sebum — an oily substance in your follicles that acts as a natural conditioner.
 Fruits high in vitamin C help your body to produce sebum, so load up on those strawberries, oranges and grapefruits.

 Popeye didn’t eat all that spinach for healthy hair but he could well have.
 It’s another great source for that much-coveted sebum, while also packing in powerful punches of iron and calcium for hair health.